exercism/rust/problem_ordering.md

 Problems late in the track should do one of two things:

 1. Introduce advanced concepts -- Lifetimes, Concurrency, Unsafety
-2. Require a complex solution that synthesizes all the knowlegde students have gained to date
+2. Require a complex solution that synthesizes all the knowledge students have gained to date